whiteicecreamboi/whiteicecreamboi/README.md

 - 👋 Hi, I’m @whiteicecreamboi
 - 🌱 I’m currently learning how to make software
 - 💞️ I’m looking to collaborate on make software like archlinux
-- 📫 instagram @whiteicecreamboi / @lukyno.22
+- 📫 instagram @whiteicecreamboi / @chaskardohuby

 <!---
 whiteicecreamboi/whiteicecreamboi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.